c4tom/DreamDevBox/docs/_includes/snippets/examples/next-steps.rst

 Use bundled batteries
 ---------------------

-The Devilbox ships most common Web UIs accessible from the intranet.
+The DreamDevBox ships most common Web UIs accessible from the intranet.

 .. seealso::
    * :ref:`devilbox_intranet_adminer`